 Thunder Bay has one of the highest home ownership in the country.
 I have been a homeowner myself since 1974.
 This pride in ownership is reflected in the beautiful homes we see throughout the city and in the number of awards won every year (most recent, "Four Blooms Award").
-While there is much to celebrate about home ownership in Thunder Bay, a number of issues that have major implications for you as a homeowner still remain unsolved.
-They are:

 Home Constructions and Sales